anzu-3278/AoE2-Theorycrafting/Civilizations/Muscovites.md

  - Monastery
    - Missing Heresy.
      - Muscovy was an Orthodox Christian realm far from the schisms and heresies of medieval Europe.
 Its Boyars were known to switch sides in internal conflicts.
+     - In gameplay terms, this would keep Monks as a vulnerability against their very strong heavy cavalry, and would require the use of Cavalry Archers or Strelets to effectively snipe Monks.
    - Missing Atonement.
+     - Again, the Orthodox Christian church of Muscovy was far removed from any heresies and had no need to convert heretics, just heathens.
+     - In gameplay terms, this is to keep Monks good against siege by having Block Printing, but not having the option to counter enemy Monk play with your own Monks.
+This is also somewhat intended to discourage mass Monks alongside heavy cavalry.
  - Castle
    - Missing Hoardings.
      - I was going for a quantity over quality approach in the Muscovites' forward defensive playstyle.